ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 at the beginning of the first block with a timestamp greater than or equal to the one specified in the configuration.

+The timestamps for upgrades in `stateUpgrades` must be in increasing order.
+`stateUpgrades` can be specified along with `precompileUpgrades` or by itself.

 The following three state modifications are supported:

 - `balanceChange`: adds a specified amount to the balance of a given account.
 This amount can be